AndreiOprescu/JetBrains-Internship-Assessment-Andrei-Oprescu/README.md

 This is the GitHub repository of Andrei Oprescu for the implementation of the JetBrains Internship task.
 Below you can find commentaries on the tasks given, as well as instructions on how to run the search-engine model and API.

 search_engine.ipynb is the file demonstrating all 3 tasks.
-It was put together after the making of search_engine.py, which is the more 'complete' product because of its customizbility.
+It was put together after the making of search_engine.py, which is the more 'complete' product because of its customizability.

 ## Project Description